duweiwang/java-playground/README.md

 </p>

 Java-Playground is a demonstrative project contains both basic API usage for beginners and design patterns for advanced developers.
-It's accumulations of my daily learning in fact.
+These are accumulations of my daily learning in fact.

 ## Features